ncm/nytm-spelling-bee/README.md

 line "++count;" in the innermost loop makes puzzlegen-int.cc run as fast on Haswell as puzzlegen-old.cc.

-The Rust version of the program runs, on Intel Westmere, about 50% slower that the C++ version; on Haswell, 25% faster, but as a consequence of bugs in Haswell hardware, not superiority of Rust code generation.
+The Rust version of the program runs faster than any C++ version, in part because the compiler recognizes an opportunity to use SIMD instructions.

 Alternative versions of the programs differ: